rosschapman/internetross/blog.md

 We see examples of #1 and #4 all of the time in technical writing -- maybe because a lot of it is written for marketing purposes.
 Y'all, let's be careful about how we present anti-patterns and best practices when we're trying to thought leader.
 Often this writing ends up being spec or framework documentation plagiarized and adorned with gifs.
 But without contextual complexity we may be doing a disservice to our fellow humans who dev -- especially less experienced devs.

 Persuasive examples are harder but the payoff is bigger.
-By *demonstrating* the why and why not we have a better chance of putting knowledge into a brain and making it stick.
+By *demonstrating* the why and why not there's a better chance of putting knowledge into your reader's brain and making it stick.
 This is certainly my experience.
-I'm less likely to discover an anti-pattern or work my way out from under one if I'm relying on  knowledge gathering from articles with rudimentary examples and toy code.
-I want the expert to:
+If you:

 1) Share the reasoning behind all of the small decisions getting from A to B, or determining why A or B is important
 2) Give me code that looks more like code "in the wild"
 3) Explain whether these ideas are new or old

+I'm more likely to recognize anti-patterns or work my way out from under one in a living, breathing codebase.

 ***

 To wit.
 (An attempt at a pursuasive example.)

-Just this week I toiled on a bug with a colleague that ultimately  turned out to be a case of a classic React anti-pattern where an inline function caused a re-render of a Pure Component.
+Just this week I toiled on a bug with a colleague that ultimately turned out to be a case of a classic React anti-pattern where an inline function invocation caused a re-render of a Pure Component.

-Now, I've definitely read at least a 3-4 *instructive* articles on the pitfalls of creating functions inside of `render()`.
-Perf implications and unnecessary function invocations, etc....
-But that insight didn't help me or my similarly schooled colleague figure out this bug inside a more complex and complicated system.
-Here's a framework for those words I like:  https://blog.jessitron.com/2019/09/26/from-complicated-to-complex/)
+Now, I've definitely read at least a 3-4 *instructive* articles on the pitfalls of declaring functions inside of `render()`.
+Perf implications and unnecessary function creation, etc....
+But that insight didn't help me or my similarly schooled colleague solve this bug inside a more [complex and complicated system](https://blog.jessitron.com/2019/09/26/from-complicated-to-complex/).

-The root cause only became obvious *after* we did hours of thought-work to pinpoint the problem code.
-In other words, we failed spectacularly to bring our academic rigor to bear because we weren't working with the familiar sandboxed toy code from instructive examples.
-Finding problematic inline functions in something like this triviality of Hillel' lament would be much easier:
+We failed spectacularly to bring our academic rigor to bear because we weren't working with the familiar sandboxed toy code from instructive examples.
+The root cause became obvious only *after* we did hours of thought-work to pinpoint the problem code.

+Finding problematic inline functions in something like this triviality of Hillel's lament would be much easier:

 ```
 render() {